coalio/rfscss/README.md

 <h3 id="usage">Usage</h3>

-There is a detailed tutorial available at <a href="https://coals.live/blog/refactor-large-scss-into-multiple-files">this article</a>
+There is a detailed guide available at <a href="https://coals.live/blog/refactor-large-scss-into-multiple-files">this article</a>

 If you run rfscss without arguments, the following information will be shown: